 - The Lifetime Allowance is set to reduce to £1 million in 2016/17

-- Those seeking to make a ‘final salary’ pension transfer are obliged to obtain ‘appropriate independent advice’
+- QROPS legislation changes oblige those seeking to make a ‘final salary’ pension transfer, to obtain ‘appropriate independent advice’

 1. Flexi-access drawdown on UK transfers